Yellowbooker/Model-based-Vector-Fitting/README.md

 # Modal-based-Vector-Fitting
+This is the old version, plz see MVF_Version2
 MVF for Circuit Model Extraction of Microwave Filter (MATLAB R2019b Code).
 !
 Please run MVF_main and make sure every files are in the same folder.
 ------------------------------------------------------